France, Britain say Syria military intervention on table

 "We wanted a resolution on humanitarian issues, but we faced a double refusal," said a French diplomat, who did not want to be identified.
 "The United States and Britain believe we have reached the end of what can be achieved at the Security Council, and Moscow and Beijing said that such a resolution would have been biased."

-Fabius said Paris was channelling some of its aid to areas of Syria no longer under government control so that local communities can self-govern, encouraging people not to flee Syria to neighbouring countries.
+Fabius said Paris was channeling some of its aid to areas of Syria no longer under government control so that local communities can self-govern, encouraging people not to flee Syria to neighboring countries.

 More than 200,000 Syrians, and as many as 300,000 according to some aid groups, have poured out of Syria since the uprising against Assad's rule began last year, while up to 3 million are displaced.
 Turkey, which has seen the highest refugee influx, wants a solution to the problem.